s-fifteen-instruments/pyS15/docs/developer.md

 ### Create virtual environment

 Create a virtual environment to isolate all required dependencies from your own global pacakage environment.
-For Windows,

 ```
 # For Windows